- Environmental Department

 Mosquitos bugging you?
-Call 850-981-7135 to request a site survey or to be added to the spray schedule!
+Call 850-981-7135 or fill out the Mosquito Reporting and Service Requests form to request a site survey or to be added to the spray schedule!

 Santa Rosa County Mosquito Control is committed to protecting our residents and visitors from mosquitoes through mosquito abatement programs and public awareness and education campaigns.

 Integrated Mosquito Management Program (IMM)